yu-lab-vt/SynQuant/README.md

 # Updates
 Version 1.2.6 (6/11/2020)
-* Allow exteneded distance for the "intersect" channel combination method.
+* Add extending distance for the "intersect" channel combination method.

 Version 1.2
 * Allow for the detection of pre-, post-synaptic puncta and synaptic sites.